TheHob/consul-template-demo/README.md

-# Demo: Service Discovery with Consul Template
+consul-template-demo# Demo: Service Discovery with Consul Template

 # This repository will enable you to do the following
 - **Create two base images with Packer:**